2025–26 Egyptian Premier League

-The 2025–26 Egyptian Premier League season is the 67th edition of the Egyptian Premier League, the top professional league for association football clubs in the Egyptian football league system, since its establishment in 1948.
+The 2025–26 Egyptian Premier League season was the 67th edition of the Egyptian Premier League, the top professional league for association football clubs in the Egyptian football league system, since its establishment in 1948.

+The championship phase concluded on 20 May 2026, with Zamalek SC securing their 15th league title following a 1–0 victory over Ceramica Cleopatra in the final round.
+Zamalek clinched the championship after a fierce race with Pyramids FC, finishing at the top of the championship group with 56 points, a two-point margin ahead of Pyramids who finished as runners-up with 54 points.
+Meanwhile, the relegation phase continues until 27 May to determine the remaining two teams to be relegated alongside Ismaily and Pharco.

 Format

 On 18 May 2025, the Egyptian Pro League Association announced the cancellation of relegation for the 2024–25 season.
 Three teams were promoted to the Premier League, increasing the size of the league from 18 to 21 teams.

 The league consists of 21 teams in a single group and is played in two phases.
 In the first phase, teams face each other once in a single-leg tie, after which the league splits into two groups.
 Phase two features a championship group for the teams finishing first to seventh and a relegation group for teams placed eighth to twenty-first.
 The first-place team in the championship group is crowned league champion and qualifies for the CAF Champions League alongside the runner-up, while the third-place team qualifies for the CAF Confederation Cup.
 Four of the teams in the relegation group get relegated to the Egyptian Second Division A at the end of the season.